BornaBiro/Laptop-LCD-STM32/README.md

 ## I have a XY LCD, can you write the code for me?
 Nope.
 I think that I gave you enough info to get you started.
 If I missed something, please let me know, I will try my best to fill in the gaps.

+## To-DO
+- Use graphics instead of the txt files for connections
+- Better LVDS module for FPGA
+- Custom STM32 PCB with SDRAM and dedicated RGB -> LVDS IC